Tech-at-DU/BotShop-iOS/05-Stack-Navigation/README.md

     Order(title: "October 2019", image: UIImage(named: "box")!),
     Order(title: "September 2019", image: UIImage(named: "box")!)]
 ```

+Note!
+Check that you have an image named "box" in your xcassests!
+Without this the code above will fail as it tries to unwrap the UIImage!

 Back to our `PastOrderCell.swift` file we need a couple of helper function to help us connect the pieces together, just as we did in our `collectionView`.